 In Timmins there is a great opportunity for snowshoeing at the Porcupine Ski Runners property.
 They have a well-marked trail system perfect for all experience levels.
-Trails range from short 1.1-km walks to a more difficult 3.7-km trail and multiple intermediate ones.
+Trails range from short 1.1-km treks to a more difficult 3.7-km trail and multiple intermediate ones.
 The Porcupine Ski Runners offer equipment rentals and locker facilities.
 Check out their website for more information.

 The Timmins Snowmobile Club provides maintenance on over 440 km of trails, and the area averages 300+ cm of snowfall each year making Timmins one of the top snowmobiling destinations imaginable.
 Timmins is also a part of the Ontario Federation of Snowmobile Clubs, which provides easy access to approximately 30,000 km of groomed trails in the area, and proudly part of the "World's Best Snowmobile Destination" circuit.
 This is truly a snowmobiling city, with well-marked and consistently patrolled trails ensuring safety.
 In addition, Timmins is one of the few cities in Ontario that allows access to many accommodations including gas stations, restaurants, and hotels via a number of designated trails.
+With a new 2020 bylaw allowing riders even more access to destinations within city limits, there's never been a better time to plan your snowmobile trip to Timmins.

 The Kamiskotia Snow Resort, just west of Timmins, is the place to be for snowboarders and downhill skiers in the area.
 Kamiskotia offers 25 unique runs ranging in difficulty, two chair lifts, and two surface lifts.
 If you aren't into skiing, or just feel like trying something a little different, they also have the tallest tube park in Ontario, which is a real thrill.
 A comfortable chalet perfect for relaxing throughout the day will keep you warm with a delicious hot chocolate.